Venceremos Brigade: Antonio Maceo Brigade

-The Antonio Maceo Brigade was formed as a Cuban solidarity group of Cuban American radicals that first traveled to Cuba in 1977.
+The Antonio Maceo Brigade was formed as a Cuban solidarity group of Cuban American radicals, modeled after the Venceremos Brigade.
+Their first brigade trip to Cuba occurred in 1977.
 Many Cubans who joined the brigade were motivated to prove that they weren't counterrevolutionary "gusanos".
 At the time the Venceremos Brigade refused to allow Cuban exiles to be members believing them all to be middle class and counterrevolutionary "gusanos".